-The audit log retention functionality was gradually made available to Cloud customers from Octopus 2023.1 onwards.
+The audit log retention functionality is available from Octopus 2023.3 onwards.

 Audit log entries can require a significant amount of database space to store, degrading overall system performance.
 For this reason, Octopus Server applies a retention policy to automatically archive audit log entries older than the configured number of days and remove them from the database.
 The retention period can be configured via Configuration ➜ Settings ➜ Event Retention.
 The location of the archived audit log files can be changed via Configuration ➜ Settings ➜ Server Folders.